Vesta: The Roman Goddess of the Home and the Hearth

 The Birth of Servius Tullius

 Another myth that Vesta is connected to is the birth of King Servius Tullius.
 It goes like this: a phallus appeared randomly in one of Vesta’s hearths in King Tarquinius’ palace.
-When Ocresia, the handmaiden who first saw this miracle, was notified of this strange matter to the queen.
+When Ocresia, the handmaiden, saw this miracle, she notified of this strange matter to the queen.

 The queen was a woman who took cases like these really seriously, and she believed that phallus was a sign from one of the Olympians themselves.
 She consulted with Tarquinius and advised him that someone must have intercourse with the floating wiener.
 It had to be Ocresia, as she was the first to come across it.
 Poor Ocresia couldn’t disobey her king, so she took the fiery phallus into her room and carried on with the deed.